anshuman-sparsh/movie-show-tracker/readme.md

-# 🎬 Movie Show Tracker (BookMyShow Alert Bot)
+# 🎬 Movie Show Tracker (District Alert Bot)

 ## 🚀 Real Problem → Real Solution

-I wanted to watch *Project Hail Mary* on release day, but in my city (Muzaffarpur), all theatres were occupied by another high-demand movie.
+I wanted to watch *Project Hail Mary* on release day, but in my city (Muzaffarpur), all theatre screens were occupied by another high-demand movie.

+Manually checking again and again was frustrating.

-Instead of manually checking again and again, I built a simple automation system that does it for me.
+So instead of waiting, I built a system that checks for me.

 ---

 ## 💡 What this project does

-This project automatically monitors BookMyShow for a specific movie in Muzaffarpur and sends alerts when it becomes available.
+This project automatically monitors movie availability in Muzaffarpur using District (by Zomato) and sends alerts when a specific movie appears.

-✔ Checks movie availability every 10 minutes
+✔ Checks availability every 10 minutes
-✔ Runs automatically on cloud (no laptop required)
+✔ Runs automatically on cloud (GitHub Actions)
 ✔ Sends instant alerts via Telegram and Email

 ---